Milo123459/ez-args/README.md

 ```

 This code created a program, adds a command and will check some values.
 NOTE: program.parsed returns all expected values which exist.
 Also note that program.start(); has to be below all of the command adding.<br>
-program.parsed.test works because you added the command with the name test, this works like this for all other commands.
+program.parsed.test works because you added the command with the name test, this works like this for all other commands.<br>
+**Official plugins:** ez-args-help | ez-args-version<br>
+These plugins are all on NPM.